Deniel11/simple-register-login-backend/README.md

 -----
 - **PUT** - *[YOUR DOMAIN]*/api/user/{id}
-  - For use these, you need token from login.
+  - To use this, you need the token from login.
-  - You can change only 1 parameter like "username" or "password".
+  - You can change only one parameter like "username" or "password".
-  - You need admin role for change other user or change admin role or valid parameter.
+  - You need admin role to change other user or to change admin role or validate, enabled parameter.
   - You can change multiple parameter like this: